1758 - British expedition against Carillon

 In the early months of 1758, Captain Hébecourt kept watch and ward at Fort Carillon (present-day Ticonderoga), begirt with snow and ice, and much plagued by British rangers, who sometimes got into the ditch itself.
 A band of rangers captured two soldiers and butchered some 15 cattle close to the fort.

 On January 10, M. de Langy-Montégron left Montréal for Fort Carillon to reconnoitre the British positions on Lake Saint-Sacrement (present-day Lake George).

 On January 18, 22 regulars and a few Canadiens were sent from Montréal to reinforce Fort Carillon where the garrison was complaining about the bad quality of provisions and the lack of equipment.

 On January 21, Langy-Montégron’s detachment surprised a party of lumberjacks near Fort Edward.

-On January 24, Montcalm arrived in Montréal from Québec.
+On February 22, Montcalm arrived at Montréal from Québec.
 He was accompanied by the Engineer in Chief de Pontleroi sent from Louisbourg.